MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 #### RootDialog Recognizer

 The first thing that happens when `rootDialog` is created is defining its recognizer.
 In this sample you will be using a LUIS adaptive recognizer.
-Instructions for getting your bot to work using the LUIS recognizer are detailed in the section [Creating LUIS resources in the Azure portal and configuring your bot](#setting-up-luis-to-work-in-your-bot).
+Instructions for getting your bot to work using the LUIS recognizer are detailed in the section [Setting up LUIS to work in your bot](#setting-up-luis-to-work-in-your-bot).

-Every adaptive dialog has its own recognizer, and all adaptive dialogs that use the LUIS recognizer will have a `.lu` file.
-This file is given the same name as the filename containing the dialog, with the `.lu` file extension, for example if the file hosting the dialog is named _RootDialog_, then the the .lu file will be _RootDialog.lu_.
+Every adaptive dialog has its own recognizer, and all adaptive dialogs that use the LUIS recognizer can have one or more `.lu` files.
+This file is generally given the same name as the filename containing the dialog, with the `.lu` file extension, for example if the file hosting the dialog is named _RootDialog_, then the the .lu file will be _RootDialog.lu_.
 The .lu file is used exclusively by that dialog.
+For more

 In the `.lu` file you define the [intents][intents], [utterances][utterances] and [entities][entities] that are to be used in that dialog.
 If an adaptive dialog does not define a trigger to handle a particular intent, but one of its parent adaptive dialogs does, then the consultation mechanism lets the parent dialog handle the utterance.
 Once that process is complete, the user is returned back to where the conversation was before the interruption.